 In the age of technology, there’s a phrase we’ve heard all too often: “There’s an app for that.”
 Although said humorously in situations where you actually wished you had an app for it, there is one that exists that is practical for key times you need immediate assistance with communication, the Telelanguage iPhone App.
 A

 Have you found yourself in a situation where you need to communicate with someone else, but don’t know if you need an interpreter or a translator?
-Interpreters and translators may seem as if they’re one in the same, one might even say they’ve had something translated after speaking to an interpreter, and vice versa.
-If
+An Interpreter and a translator may seem as if they’re one in the same, one might even say they’ve had something translated after speaking to an interpreter, and vice versa.

 If you’re an interpreter, you already know that simultaneous and consecutive are the two common methods of interpreting.
 If you’re looking for a certified interpreter, it’s more than likely you’ll work with one style or the other.
 Depending on which industry they’re in, interpreters are inclined to use one method over the other to better fit